-To ensure successful educational outcomes for children and youth in foster care, twelve organizations joined together to form the National Working Group on Foster Care and Education to review studies from across the country on children and youth currently and formerly in foster care.
-According to these studies, when compared to the general student population, youth in foster care were more likely to be suspended or expelled, repeat a grade, or drop out; they also scored lower on statewide standardized tests and were less likely to graduate.
-5
+To ensure successful educational outcomes for students in foster care, 12 organizations joined together to form the National Working Group on Foster Care and Education to review studies from across the country on students currently and formerly in foster care.4 According to these studies, when compared to the general student population, students in foster care were more likely to be suspended or expelled, repeat a grade or drop out.
+They also scored lower on statewide standardized tests and were less likely to graduate.5

 Not surprisingly, these challenges have long-term and far-reaching effects.
 In 2011, The University of Chicago published the largest longitudinal study ever undertaken on the adult functioning of alumni of foster care.
-This nationally recognized study, Midwest Evaluation of the Adult Functioning of Former Foster Youth: Outcomes at Age 26, reveals the following:6
+This nationally recognized study.
+"Midwest Evaluation of the Adult Functioning of Former Foster Youth: Outcomes at Age 26," reveals the following:6